Azure/azure-docs-sdk-java/docs-ref-conceptual/eclipse/azure-toolkit-for-eclipse.md

 For more information about using Java with Azure, see the [Azure Java Developer Center](https://azure.microsoft.com/develop/java/) and the [Java Tools for Visual Studio Team Services](https://java.visualstudio.com/).

 <!-- [!INCLUDE [azure-toolkit-for-eclipse-additional-resources](../includes/azure-toolkit-for-eclipse-additional-resources.md)] -->

+> [!NOTE]
+>
+> The Azure Toolkit for Eclipse is an open-source project whose source code is available under the [MIT license from the project's site](https://github.com/microsoft/azure-tools-for-java).
+>

 <!-- URL List -->